iamhriturajsaha/MULTI-AGENT-DATA-ANALYZER-SUITE/README.md

 ## Future Development

 - Produce formatted PDF and PowerPoint presentations with executive summaries and detailed appendices.
-- Implement intelligent imputation, automated transformation pipelines, and data quality enforcement.
+- Implement intelligent imputation, automated transformation pipelines and data quality enforcement.
-- Automatically construct, train, and evaluate predictive models with hyperparameter optimization.
+- Automatically construct, train and evaluate predictive models with hyperparameter optimization.
 - Develop full-featured dashboard with real-time agent activity monitoring and manual override capabilities.
 - Package for Kubernetes and Google Cloud Run to enable enterprise-scale horizontal scaling.
 - Ground analytical outputs using Retrieval-Augmented Generation with industry-specific knowledge bases.

 ## Conclusion

 The Multi-Agent Data Analyzer Suite demonstrates the transformative potential of autonomous, collaborative AI systems in enterprise analytics.
-By combining specialized agents with intelligent orchestration, the system automates every critical stage of the analytical pipeline—delivering rapid, accurate, and scalable insights that drive informed decision-making.
-This project represents not merely an incremental improvement in analytics tooling, but a fundamental reimagining of how organizations can leverage data through agent-powered automation, modular extensibility, and enterprise-grade reliability.
+By combining specialized agents with intelligent orchestration, the system automates every critical stage of the analytical pipeline—delivering rapid, accurate and scalable insights that drive informed decision-making.
+This project represents not merely an incremental improvement in analytics tooling, but a fundamental reimagining of how organizations can leverage data through agent-powered automation, modular extensibility and enterprise-grade reliability.